ewaldmire/ascender/docs/docsite/rst/userguide/credentials.rst

 Selecting this credential type enables synchronization of cloud inventory with Google Compute Engine (GCE).

-climber uses the following environment variables for GCE credentials and are fields prompted in the user interface:
+ascender uses the following environment variables for GCE credentials and are fields prompted in the user interface:

 ::